The Harsh Reality of College Life

 Students who are struggling with social anxiety may feel shy, awkward, or like they don’t belong.
 They may avoid social situations and have trouble making friends.
 This can lead to feelings of isolation and loneliness.

 There are many ways to cope with social anxiety and loneliness.
 Some students find support in therapy or counseling.
-Others find helpful self-help books or online resources.
+Others find helpful self-help books or online resources, like one which has 7 Effective Strategies for Overcoming Social Anxiety in College.
 Reach out to your campus health center or a trusted friend or family member if you’re struggling.
 Remember, you’re not alone!

 Mental Health Issues